 An email sharing what another blogger or influencer in your niche is doing

 Your email newsletter doesn’t always have to be about you!
 Perhaps a fellow blogger (or YouTuber or podcaster) has written a great post that you know your readers will love, or they’ve done a great video or podcast, or perhaps they have just launched a course or an ebook that you know would be perfect for your audience too – share the love!
 Tell your subscribers all about it… Who is this other influencer?
 What is the post/course/video/podcast about?
 What is it you love about it?
 What will your readers get out of it?

-I realise that this might seem very generous – giving away all those potential clicks on your site to someone else, but I find time and again being generous in blogging so often comes back to benefit you in the future.
+I realise that this might seem very generous – giving away all those potential clicks on your site to someone else, but I find, time and again, being generous in blogging so often comes back to benefit me in the future.
 Who knows?
-Maybe someone else will be inspired to share your stuff…and even if they don’t, your readers will love you all the more for sharing good stuff with them and introducing them to new blogs and resources.
+Maybe someone else will be inspired to share your stuff… and even if they don’t, your readers will love you all the more for sharing good stuff with them and introducing them to new blogs and resources.